munificent/craftinginterpreters/note/answers/chapter10_functions.md

     }
     ```

     The parser changes are a little more complex.
-    The logic to handle anonymous functions is separated out into a new method.
+We move the logic to handle
+    anonymous functions into a new method.
+Then the method to handle named
-    The method to handle named functions is now a wrapper around the one
+    functions becomes wrapper around that one:
-    that handles anonymous functions:

     ```java
     private Stmt.Function function(String kind) {